hasansezertasan/micoo/README.md

 cd micoo
 ```

 The commands below can also be executed using the [xc task runner](https://xcfile.dev/), which combines the usage instructions with the actual commands.
-Simply run `xc`, it will popup an interactive menu with all available tasks.
+Simply run `xc`, it will pop up an interactive menu with all available tasks.

 ### `install`